Introduction

 - For each contact, Bland maintains:

-- Facts — Structured information (name, preferences, account details, etc.)
+- Facts: structured key-value information (name, preferences, account details, etc.)

-- Open items — Action items or follow-ups (e.g. “Send prescription refill”, “Call back Friday”)
+- Open items: action items or follow-ups (e.g. “Follow up on order delay”, “Call back Friday”)

-- Recent messages — A sliding window of the latest exchange for handoffs and continuity
+- Recent messages: a sliding window of the latest exchanges across all channels

 Enabling memory on a pathway or persona